aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 Now repeat these steps, this time changing the Source --> Services --> Local Shadow Service.
 Keep the target and topic filter the same with previous steps.

-## Configure Subscriptions and Deploy the solution
+## 10. Configure Lambda function to send prediction to AWS IoT and deploy the solution

+### 10.1.
+Configure Lambda function
-Once both Lambda functions are up and running, we simply need to add a subscription to let the Lambda function send messages to AWS IoT.
+Once both Lambda functions (PollyLambda and  predictive-maintenance-advanced) are up and running, we need to add a subscription to let the Lambda function on Greengrass group to send messages to AWS IoT.

 1. To do this, go back to your AWS Greengrass Core <br/>
 2. Click on Subscriptions <br/>